IBS or anxiety? 3 simple ways to find out…

 Don’t worry, reader.
 I’ll go first… 😉

 Now, the Jess of today knows that the relationship between our brain and gut is one of the most powerful lines of communication in the human body.
-Hooked up via the vagus nerve, it’s the connection that can send those ‘fight or flight’ signals to our gut and send digestion out of whack when stressed…
+Hooked up via the vagus nerve (the nerve responsible for all your rest and digest functions), the gut-brain connection plays a huge role in digestion.

-But back then, I didn’t.
-And often, it’s not until you start stringing the dots together that you realise that anxiety and stress are the things that are flaring all those symptoms up.
+Back then, I didn’t know any of this.
+And often it’s only when you start joining the dots together that you realise anxiety, pressure and chronic stress may be flaring those symptoms up.
 As I can vouch, it’s well worth investigating…

 So here’s 3 simple things you can try too: